 The Compensation Committee The Compensation Committee is appointed by the Board to exercise the Board's authority to compensate the executive management team and administer our stock based and incentive compensation plans.
 The Compensation Committee typically meets in separate sessions at least on a quarterly basis.
 In addition, the Compensation Committee sometimes schedules special meetings or nonmeeting "work sessions," either by telephone or in person, as necessary to fulfill its duties.
 Meeting agendas are established by the chairperson after consultation with other members of the Compensation Committee, the Executive Vice President of Human Resources (the "EVP of HR") and Mr. Kartsotis, our CEO.
-During fiscal year 2019, the Compensation Committee was comprised of Mr. Skinner, Mr. Nealon and Ms. Neal until August 2019 when Mr. Nealon voluntarily resigned from the Compensation Committee and Mr. Mansell was appointed and now serves as chairperson.
-The Compensation Committee's full responsibilities with respect to our compensation practices are set forth in its charter, which can be found on our investor relations site: fossilgroup.com/investors.
+During fiscal year 2020, the Compensation Committee was comprised of Mr. Mansell, Mr. Skinner and Ms. Neal, until May 2020 when Mr. Skinner retired from the Board and Mr. Belgya was appointed to the Compensation Committee.
+The Compensation Committee's full responsibilities with respect to our compensation practices are set forth in its charter, which can be found on our investor relations site: www.fossilgroup.com/investors.

-The Compensation Consultant The Compensation Committee engaged Korn Ferry to assist them (and management) in reviewing and determining appropriate, competitive compensation for our executive officers for fiscal year 2019.
+The Compensation Consultant The Compensation Committee engaged Korn Ferry to assist them (and management) in reviewing and determining appropriate, competitive compensation for our executive officers for fiscal year 2020.
 Korn Ferry reviewed the design and competitiveness of the Company's executive compensation programs.
-Korn Ferry has continued to provide to us, at our request, benchmarking, best practices and other data relevant to our compensation programs and changes thereto.
-In fiscal year 2019, Korn Ferry did not provide any other services to us.
-The Compensation Committee determined that the work of Korn Ferry did not raise any conflicts of interest in fiscal year 2019.
-In making this assessment, the Compensation

-Committee considered the independence factors enumerated in Rule 10C-1(b) under the Exchange Act, including the fact that Korn Ferry does not provide any other services to the Company, the level of fees received from the Company as a percentage of Korn Ferry's total revenue, policies and procedures employed by Korn Ferry to prevent conflicts of interest, and whether the individual Korn Ferry advisers to the Compensation Committee own any stock of the Company or have any business or personal relationships with members of the Compensation Committee or our executive officers.
+Korn Ferry has continued to provide to us, at our request, benchmarking, best practices and other data relevant to our compensation programs and changes thereto and executive search support.
+In fiscal year 2020, Korn Ferry did not provide any other services to us.
+The Compensation Committee determined that the work of Korn Ferry did not raise any conflicts of interest in fiscal year 2020.
+In making this assessment, the Compensation Committee considered the independence factors enumerated in Rule 10C-1(b) under the Exchange Act, including the fact that Korn Ferry does not provide any other services to the Company, the level of fees received from the Company as a percentage of Korn Ferry's total revenue, policies and procedures employed by Korn Ferry to prevent conflicts of interest, and whether the individual Korn Ferry advisers to the Compensation Committee own any stock of the Company or have any business or personal relationships with members of the Compensation Committee or our executive officers.

 Company Executives Our CEO, other members of management (particularly the EVP of HR), and Compensation Committee members regularly discuss our compensation issues and the performance and retention of our NEOs.
-Mr. Kartsotis, with the assistance of the EVP of HR, typically recommends to the Compensation Committee for its review, modification and approval the annual base salary, bonus and equity awards (if any) for the other members of the executive management The Compensation Committee would typically establish the base salary, bonus and equity incentive awards for the CEO.
-Mr. Kartsotis: however, Mr. Kartsotis refuses all forms of compensation.
+Mr. Kartsotis, with the assistance of the EVP of HR, typically recommends to the Compensation Committee for its review, modification and approval the annual base salary, bonus and equity awards (if any) for the other members of the executive management team.
+The Compensation Committee would typically establish the base salary, bonus and equity incentive awards for the CEO, Mr. Kartsotis; however, Mr. Kartsotis refuses all forms of compensation.
 Certain members of the executive management team and other employees regularly attend portions of Compensation Committee meetings in order to provide information and recommendations to the Compensation Committee as requested, although the Compensation Committee meets in executive session with only Compensation Committee members present when it deems appropriate.